S-Carlos-Teixeira/pastry-fe/README.md

 ### Back-end
 To build the Back-end, I used the Flask framework in Python and adopted the MVC approach.
 I stored the data in a PostgreSQL database. <br>
 First, I created the models for the database and established their relationships.
 Next, I wrote the API endpoints by creating routes.
-Unlike other MVC frameworks, as Express, Flask links the routes, as a decorator, and controllers, as a function, together and relies on serializers to handle data conversion to/from JSON/dictionary formats. <br>
+Unlike other MVC frameworks, such as Express, Flask links the routes, as a decorator, and controllers, as a function, together and relies on serializers to handle data conversion to/from JSON/dictionary formats. <br>
 To integrate the API with the database, I utilized Flask-SQLAlchemy.
 Additionally, I employed Flask-Marshmallow for data serialization.

 ---